dedalus-ivd/ivd-ais-docker-solution/guides/single_node_deployment.md

 The credentials can be found [here](https://confluence.dedalus.com/display/IAT/IVD+Services+-+deployment+info)

-- Log into the node and become dedalus_docker
+- Log into the node and switch user to dedalus_docker
 - type
 ```bash
 aws configure